argilla-io/argilla/docs/getting_started/setup_&_install_&_aws.md

 rubrix-aws             -        amazonec2   Running   tcp://52.213.178.33:2376           v20.10.7
 ```
 ### Save asigned machine ip
-In our case the assigned ip is `52.213.178.33`
+In our case, the assigned ip is `52.213.178.33`

 ### Connect to remote docker machine
-To enable local docker client connect to remote daemon, we must type following command:
+To enable the connection between the local docker client and the remote daemon, we must type following command:

 ```shell
 eval $(docker-machine env rubrix-aws)